You are only as secure as your weakest link

 Educating staff on the fundamentals of information security is critical.
 Everyone in your organisation needs to understand why it’s important and what they need to do each day to keep information safe.

 Here at Alliantist we make sure staff are aware of information security from the moment they start.
-A key part of our induction process focuses on helping staff understand our policies and what they mean in practice, starting with the basics; Whether that’s helping new starters to use a password management system, or someone reminding them to lock their screen when they leave their computer.
+A key part of our induction process focuses on helping staff understand our policies and what they mean in practice, starting with the basics; Whether that’s helping new starters to use a password, or someone reminding them to lock their screen when they leave their computer.
 We use standard frameworks for HR to guide us through repeatable process, like induction, which are then locked down once we are happy staff have understood.

 We regularly update our team on information security best practice – our most recent bulletin was about Phishing scams – everything we do is logged and recorded in our ISMS and staff communication areas.
 So when the time comes for an audit we can demonstrate to the auditor what we’ve done to maintain our accredited status.